Cheap Internet for Seniors

 XfinityOverview:Overview

 Xfinity, part of media giant Comcast NBCUniversal, is available in 41 states countrywide, giving it one of the largest service areas on this list.
 The company offers affordable plans starting at $19.99 per month for download speeds up to 150 Mbps in some areas.
 As a bonus, Xfinity makes it simple to power up your home with internet, cable, phone, and more!
-The company’s competitive pricing, plan, bundles, and free add-ons are all pros in our book.
+The company’s competitive pricing, plans, bundles, and free add-ons are all pros in our book.

 Expert InsightsFrom Taylor Shuman, Senior Tech ExpertXfinity is one of the most widely available internet providers I’ve tested.
-My family and I have had Xfinity in three different states, and we’ve experienced consistent speeds and reliability with our plan regardless of the location.We were impressed with almost every facet of Xfinity’s internet offerings, from the affordable plans to the millions of secure hotspots countrywide.
+My family and I have had Xfinity in three different states, and we’ve experienced consistent speeds and reliability, regardless of the location.We were impressed with almost every facet of Xfinity’s internet offerings, from the affordable plans to the millions of secure hotspots countrywide.
 Bundling with Xfinity is also great, whether you’re looking for mobile, home security, TV, or even a landline.
 For seniors who want to bundle TV and internet but don’t want to mess with complicated button layouts, we highly recommend the free Flex 4K streaming TV box, including a voice-controlled remote!

 » Also Check Out: Xfinity Cable TV Review

 One of our favorite things about Xfinity is the hassle-free order and setup process.
 We called Xfinity to ask questions and sign up for a plan (which you can also do online).
 The representative we spoke with offered a promotion we hadn’t seen online.
 Score!
 Within 30 minutes, we were signed up for a plan and headed to our local Xfinity store to pick up the equipment.
 Once we got home, we followed the prompts in Xfinity’s mobile app to set up our Wi-Fi password and get online.
-It was totally headache-free and very fast!
+It was totally headache-free and quick!

 Pros & Cons:Pros About Xfinity